punit-naik/clj-ml/README.md

 **NOTE**: Sorry for the extremely verbose code in some cases.
 I have coded it that way so that I understand the steps properly, especially in some cases where complex mathematical steps are involved.
 But it's no excuse for not writing idiomatic code, I get it.

+## TODO

+1. `org.clojars.punit-naik.clj-ml.utils.linear-algebra/solve-equation` does not work for all kinds of equations, like `-λ^3+5*λ^2+3*λ-6`.
+   So the task is to improve this function and make it more generic.
+3. Finding eigenvectors work, but somehow the signs of the vector elements are not right.
+2. Currently, finding the eigenvector for the eigenvalue of `0` does not work, have to improve this.

 ## Usage

 **NOTE**: [Java](https://openjdk.java.net/) and [Leiningen](https://github.com/technomancy/leiningen) must be pre-installed!